-Planning for facilities
+3. Planning for facilities

-In effectively implementing PPM, we realize we can engage four levers that help us to manage resource capacity constraints:
+In effectively implementing PPM, we can engage four levers that help us to manage resource capacity constraints:

-Changing time scales: shifting projects within the portfolio to flatten resource demands
+1. Changing time scales.
+Shift projects within the portfolio to flatten resource demands.

-Decoupling development from roll-out: helping to flatten technical resource demand
+2. Decoupling development from roll-out.
+Help to flatten technical resource demand.

-Descoping: helping reduce the absolute need for resources
+3. Descoping.
+Help reduce the absolute need for resources.

-Removing projects from the portfolio: if none of the above options are sufficient in managing resource capacity, then projects may have to be cancelled.
+4. Removing projects from the portfolio.
+If none of the previous options is sufficient in managing resource capacity, projects may have to be canceled.

 Supply-side resource management concerns all the things we currently have available to accomplish the projects in the portfolio.
-It is important to differentiate between the organization’s core competencies (those that give a competitive edge) and those competencies that can be commoditized (general skill-sets not necessarily unique to the organization).
+It is important to differentiate between the organization’s core competencies (those that give a competitive edge) and those competencies that can be commoditized (general skill sets not necessarily unique to the organization).
 For supply constraints, core competencies are increased by training and recruiting qualified people from the marketplace.
-Commodity skill-sets are increased internally through cross-training and externally by developing and maintaining relationships with partners having different competencies and geographic footprints.
-There are several ways to deal with supply-side management of the technology environment: by using an Application Service Provider (ASP) model, virtualization, or duplicate environments to better manage constraints.
+Commodity skill sets are increased internally through cross-training and externally by developing and maintaining relationships with partners having different competencies and geographic footprints.
+There are several ways to deal with supply-side management of the technology environment: by using an application service provider (ASP) model, virtualization, or duplicate environments to better manage constraints.

-In handling constraints in the supply-side management of facilities we have found it beneficial to consider creative solutions such as using temporary accommodations, hotels, regional offices, or taking over a new floor in the office building.
+In handling constraints in the supply-side management of facilities, it is beneficial to consider creative solutions, such as using temporary accommodations, hotels, regional offices, or taking over a new floor in the office building.

-What is the Project Management Lifecycle?
+What Is the Project Management Lifecycle?

 As your organization prepares to spend significant money on new tools to help you better manage projects, how prepared are you to achieve a return on investment (ROI)?
-Return on investment related to project and program campaigns increases as the complexity of program demands increase.
-The complexities that must be managed in order to successfully execute projects and programs are perhaps the single greatest challenge facing leadership today.
-Program complexity is the combined nature of multiple, unique information paths all operating at a variety of phases and stages and all requiring different levels of departmental involvement across the company.
+ROI related to project and program campaigns increases as the complexity of program demands increase.
+The complexities that must be managed to successfully execute projects and programs are perhaps the single greatest challenge facing leadership today.
+Program complexity is the combined nature of multiple, unique information paths all operating at a variety of phases [AU: please clarify phrase]and stages and all requiring different levels of departmental involvement across the company.
+Programs have a longer lifespan than typical projects or they are comprised of different projects all driving toward a higher business goal.
+This growth in complexity means that the lifecycle and information required to deliver requires a better set of standards and metrics to manage the competing business and strategic demands within an organization.

 Convergence theories, along with other economic and business system concepts, are pushing companies to embrace a more democratized project and program management system.
 Cross-sectional/cross- departmental analysis of challenges and requirements determination within an organization often proves to be a serious obstacle.
 Regional or departmental convergence of the adjusted processes often is not feasible.
 A good link is http://project-management-knowledge.com/definitions/p/path-convergence.

-Project management and related business systems are modeling emerging economic systems.
-These economic systems (theoretical economic models) are moving away from the atomistic agent or single driving individual or decision maker acting in isolation to make or lead key business decisions.
-It is becoming more and more a socialization of leaders to be working in conjunction with other stakeholders in business the system, reviewing the rollup impact of the business value of projects or programs.
-These business drivers leading to a business value are creating a more tightly coupled need for project management environments to link and showcase the link directly to the requirements and the metrics that capturing more of the stakeholder expectations, both quantitatively and qualitatively.
+Project management (PM) and related business systems are modeling emerging economic systems.
+These economic systems (theoretical economic models) are moving away from the atomistic agent or single decision maker acting in isolation to make or lead key business decisions.
+These models are reflecting more and more the socialization of leaders with other stakeholders in business the system.
+These business drivers leading to business value are creating a more tightly coupled need for PM environments to link and showcase the link directly to the requirements and the metrics associated to delivering the business value.
+These requirements tied to business drivers should showcase that they will capture and deliver more of the stakeholder expectations, both quantitatively and qualitatively.[AU: simplify and clarify]